farahfuaad/OOProject-Jan23-----Flappy-Bird/README.md

 **How to run:**
 > - Ensure user has the latest JDK (Java Development Kit)
-> - Simply install and click the .jar file given in demo section
+> - Simply install and run the Main.java file
 > - Enjoy!